Kaathala Kaathala: Plot

 Ramalingam and Sundaralingam are orphans who take care of orphaned children.
 Sundaralingam paints shop banners and calendars.
-Ramalingam makes money usually by fraudulent means.
+Ramalingam makes money, usually by fraudulent means.
+Once he even worked for a fake preacher (Ananda Vikadanantha) and regretted for it.
 Sundari, an arts student, falls for Ramalingam.
-Her friend Janaki falls in love with Sundaralingam.
-Janaki's father Paramasivam objects to Janaki's wedding since Sundaralingam is poor, prompting Janaki and Sundaralingam to marry with the help of their friends.
+Her friend, Janaki, falls in love with Sundaralingam.
+Janaki's father, Paramasivam, objects to Janaki's wedding since Sundaralingam is poor, prompting Janaki and Sundaralingam to marry with the help of their friends.

 Days go by, but Paramasivam still does not agree.
-This causes Sundari to ask Janaki to lie to Paramasivam that she has given birth to a son.
+This causes Sundari to ask Janaki to lie to Paramasivam and say that she has given birth to a son.
 Paramasivam, upon receiving the letter, changes his mind and gets ready to set off to Chennai.
-Sundari lies to her Chicago-based father Balamurugan that Ramalingam is a rich man.
+Sundari lies to her Chicago-based father, Balamurugan, that Ramalingam is a rich man.
 Janaki, to easily convince her parents, also fabricates a story that Sundaralingam has become rich.
-The girls rent a bungalow for three days; the owner Noorjahan mistakes Janaki and Ramalingam to be a couple.
+The girls rent a bungalow for three days; the owner, Noorjahan, mistakes Janaki and Ramalingam to be a couple.

-Balamurugan, who is supposed to come on that day, misses his flight and is unable to come over.
+Balamurugan, who is supposed to come on that day, misses his flight.
 Janaki's parents wish to surprise her, and they end up coming on that day.
-Ramalingam mistakes Janaki's father to be Sundari's father, and a comedy of errors ensues.
+Ramalingam mistakes Janaki's father for Sundari's father, and a comedy of errors ensues.
 Unable to tell the truth because of Noorjahan's presence, Janaki and Ramalingam let the mistaken identity stay as such.
 To keep the tale running, Janaki and Ramalingam introduce Sundari as the maidservant and Sundaralingam as the cook.
 Sundari borrows a child from a beggar woman, who stays in the house as the woman who supplies milk.